-We recognize revenue in accordance with SEC Staff Accounting Bulletin (SAB) No. 101, Revenue Recognition in Financial Statements, as amended by SAB No. 104, Revenue Recognition.
-Accordingly, we recognize revenue when: 1) persuasive evidence of an agreement exists, 2) delivery of product has occurred or services have been rendered, 3) the price to the customer is fixed or determinable, and 4) collectibility is reasonably assured.
+We recognize revenue when: 1) persuasive evidence of an agreement exists, 2) delivery of product has occurred or services have been rendered, 3) the price to the customer is fixed or determinable, and 4) collectibility is reasonably assured.
 For training and service sales, these conditions are generally met upon presentation of the training seminar or delivery of the consulting services.
 For product sales, these conditions are generally met upon shipment of the product to the customer or by completion of the sales transaction in a retail store.

-Some of our training and consulting contracts contain multiple deliverable elements that include training along with other products and services.
-For transactions that contain more than one element, we recognize revenue in accordance with EITF Issue No. 00-21, Accounting for Revenue Arrangements with Multiple Deliverables (FASC 605-25).
+Some of our training and consulting contracts contain multiple deliverable elements that include training along with other products, services, and intellectual property.
+For transactions that contain more than one element, we recognize revenue in accordance with the guidance for multiple element arrangements.
 When fair value exists for all contracted elements, the overall contract consideration is allocated among the separate units of accounting based upon their relative fair values.
 Revenue for these units is recognized in accordance with our general revenue policies once it has been determined that the delivered items have standalone value to the customer.
 If fair value does not exist for all contracted elements, revenue for the delivered items is recognized using the residual method, which generally means that revenue recognition is postponed until the point is reached when the delivered items have standalone value and fair value exists for the undelivered items.
 Under the residual method, the amount of revenue considered for recognition under our general revenue policies is the total contract amount, less the aggregate fair value of the undelivered items.
 Fair value of the undelivered items is based upon the normal pricing practices for our existing training programs, consulting services, and other products, which are generally the prices of the items when sold separately.

 Our international strategy includes the use of licensees in countries where we do not have a wholly-owned operation.
 Licensee companies are unrelated entities that have been granted a license to translate our content and curriculum, adapt the content and curriculum to the local culture, and sell our training seminars and products in a specific country or region.
 Licensees are required to pay us royalties based upon a percentage of their sales to clients.
 We recognize royalty income each period based upon the sales information reported to us from our licensees.
-Licensee royalty revenues are included as a component of training sales and totaled \$8.6 million, \$10.1 million, and \$7.6 million for the fiscal years ended August 31, 2009, 2008, and 2007.
+Licensee royalty revenues are included as a component of training sales and totaled \$9.2 million, \$8.6 million, and \$10.1 million for the fiscal years ended August 31, 2010, 2009, and 2008.

-Revenue is recognized on software sales in accordance with Statement of Position (SOP) 97-2, Software Revenue Recognition (FASC 985-605-25) as amended by SOP 98-09.
-Statement 97-2, as amended, generally requires revenue earned on software arrangements involving multiple elements such as software products and support to be allocated to each element based on the relative fair value of the elements based on vendor specific objective evidence (VSOE).
-Nearly all of the Company's software sales consist of ready to use "off-the-shelf" software products that have multiple elements, including a license and post contract customer support (PCS).
+Revenue recognition on software sales involving multiple elements, such as software products and support, requires revenue to be allocated to each element based on vendor specific objective evidence (VSOE).
+Nearly all of our software sales consist of ready to use "off-the-shelf" software products that have multiple elements, including a license and post contract customer support (PCS).
 Currently, we do not have VSOE for either the license or support elements of our software sales.
 Accordingly, revenue is deferred until the only undelivered element is PCS and the total arrangement fee is recognized over the support period.
 Following the sale of the CSBU in the fourth quarter of fiscal 2008, our software sales have been insignificant.
-However, during fiscal 2008 and fiscal 2007, we had software sales totaling \$2.5 million and \$3.2 million, which are included as a component of product sales in our consolidated statements of operations for those periods.
+However, during fiscal 2008, we had software sales totaling \$2.5 million, which was included as a component of product sales in our consolidated statement of operations for that period.